pdorfman/Saatva/README.md

-# Saatva New Hiring Test
+# Saatva News Hiring Test
 This repository contains all of the artifacts I have created for the "Saatva News" hiring test.
 While vanilla JavaScript/HTML/CSS would have been more than adequate to this project, I chose to build this application with React as it would be directly relevant to the position at hand.

 I thank you for the opportunity to show you my wares, and hope you enjoy!